eqqo-official/Melior/README.md

 ## Villager Fixes

 Implementation of another mod I had commissioned that stops the **VILLAGERS** from forgetting where their **BED** and **WORKSTATION** was.
->[Previous 1.16 mod provided](https://github.com/eqqo-official/Melior/tree/main/Mods%20for%20Resource) - I own the Villager Persistence mod - (fiverr commission)
+>[Previous 1.16 mod provided](https://github.com/eqqo-official/Melior/tree/main/Mods%20for%20Resource) - I own the Villager Persistence mod

 Potentially also add a fix for the villager AI's confusion around **TRAPDOORS**.